kivy/kivy/doc/sources/gsoc.rst

 * Comfortable with event driven programming.
 * Has suitable tools/environment for kivy or the sister project you are going to work on.
-  For example to be able to work on pyobjus you would need access to an iOS device, mac with xcode and a developer license, to work on pyjnius you would need an android device, and to work on plyer you would need access to hardware for both platforms.
+  For example to be able to work on pyobjus you would need access to an iOS device, mac with xcode and a developer license, to work on pyjnius you would need an Android device, and to work on plyer you would need access to hardware for both platforms.